Zebastian Lucky Luisi

-Zebastian Lucky Luisi (born 22 December 1984), also known by the nicknames of "Lucky", "Zeb", "Zebba", is a New Zealand rugby league footballer who has competed in the Auckland Rugby League competition, his most recent club being the Howick Hornets.
+Zebastian "Lucky" Luisi (born 22 December 1984) is a New Zealand rugby league footballer who has competed in the Auckland Rugby League competition, his most recent club being the Howick Hornets.
 He has also represented the Otahuhu Leopards.
 Luisi has also represent Niue in international rugby league.

 Background

 Luisi was born in Auckland, New Zealand.

 Early years

 Luisi is a Junior Kiwi international.
 Luisi is of Māori and Niuean descent and previously played for the Eastern Tornadoes in the Bartercard Cup, the top level rugby league competition in New Zealand.

 England

 Zebastian Lucky Luisi joined London Broncos on a 2-year contract at the end of 2004's Super League IX after putting together some impressive performances on trial with the club during that season.
 The big full-back was selected to play for the Harlequins rugby union side for the Middlesex Sevens at Twickenham Stadium.